hashicorp/consul/website/source/api/index.html.md

  are relatively rare (order of tens of seconds to minutes between updates).
-In cases where a result gets updated very fast however - possibly during an outage or incident with a badly behaved client - blocking query loops degrade into busy loops that consume execessive client CPU and causing high server load.
+In cases where a result gets updated very fast however - possibly during an outage or incident with a badly behaved client - blocking query loops degrade into busy loops that consume excessive client CPU and cause high server load.
 While it's possible to just add a sleep to every iteration of the loop, this is **not** recommended since it causes update delivery to be delayed in the happy case, and it can exacerbate the problem since it increases the chance that the index has changed on the next request.
 Clients